andrewadare/space-simulator-fork/README.md

 Each agent holds a list of every other agent in the sim, when all it should know about is its neighbor set.
 See `Agent.all_agents`, renamed from `agents_info`.
 Can this be modeled more efficiently and realistically?

+Similarly, each agent knows about all available tasks.
+How would an agent come to know this in the real world?

 It seems strange that each agent owns a blackboard.
 Wouldn't it be simpler for `Node` to own it?
 Also, the blackboard is just a dict.
 Pro: flexibility; Con: flexibility.
 What would it take to make this threadsafe?